 For users, PASCAL Delivers is faster.
 PASCAL Delivers is a patron-initiated system; the patron sends a lending request directly to a lending library without involving the patron’s home institution.
 The book will be sent to the patron’s home institution, at which point the patron's home library becomes involved with the process.
 By cutting out the library “middle man,” this system is faster and cheaper for libraries to use.

-NOTE: Due to COVID-19 safety protocols and campus restrictions at participating libraries, Visiting Patron service is not available for the FALL 2020 semester.
+NOTE: Due to COVID-19 safety protocols and campus restrictions at participating libraries, Visiting Patron service is not available for the Spring 2021 semester.

 If you’re able to use PASCAL Delivers, you can also go in-person to visit another PASCAL Delivers library and check out the book yourself using the Visiting Patron service.
 Note that Visiting Patron checkouts have different limits from PASCAL Delivers patrons; in-person patrons are limited to three items and the checkout period for these items is three weeks with one additional three week renewal allowed.
 You will need to present a picture ID and know your institutional ID and the authentication code you use to request books using PASCAL Delivers.